How to stop struggling and get better at math in middle and high school?

 Students often mistakenly agree with the incorrect statement “20% of Town C males are runners.”

-Why does this confusion happen and how to fix it?
+Why do these mistakes happen and how to fix them?

 1. Start by saying: “Don’t rush to choose the answer that seems to fit well.”